-When it comes to data security and secure communication on the Internet, there is no getting around the term Public Key Infrastructure (PKI).
-These three letters are used to describe a network of various participating agencies – in other words, an infrastructure.
-It is a type of key management and is used to confirm digital identities and encrypt data.
+You can’t talk about data security and secure communication on the Internet without mentioning Public Key Infrastructure (PKI).
+These three letters describe a network of various participating agencies – in other words, an infrastructure.
+It manages keys, confirms digital identities, and encrypts data.

 We explain here how it all works and what you need to consider in PKI management.
-Furthermore, you will learn how you can easily adapt your PKI to the IT security requirements of your company with essendi xc.
+You will also learn how to easily adapt yours to your company’s IT security needs with essendi xc.

 Content: